Morphism of algebraic varieties: Properties

-where the limit runs over all nonempty open affine subsets of Y. (More abstractly, this is the induced map from the residue field of the generic point of Y to that of X.) Conversely, every inclusion of fields $k(Y) \hookrightarrow k(X)$ is induced by a dominant rational map from X to Y. Hence, the above construction determines a contravariant-equivalence between the category of algebraic varieties over a field k and dominant rational maps between them and the category of finitely generated field extension of k.
+where the direct limit runs over all nonempty open affine subsets of Y. (More abstractly, this is the induced map from the residue field of the generic point of Y to that of X.) Conversely, every inclusion of fields $k(Y) \hookrightarrow k(X)$ is induced by a dominant rational map from X to Y. Hence, the above construction determines a contravariant-equivalence between the category of algebraic varieties over a field k and dominant rational maps between them and the category of finitely generated field extension of k.

 If X is a smooth complete curve (for example, P1) and if f is a rational map from X to a projective space Pm, then f is a regular map X → Pm.
 In particular, when X is a smooth complete curve, any rational function on X may be viewed as a morphism X → P1 and, conversely, such a morphism as a rational function on X.